 Higher SPF can = higher amounts of toxins

-Little known fact: higher SPFs do not always translate to more protection.
-There is only a 1% difference in protection from SPF 30 to SPF 50 and beyond that, the protection increases are negligible.
+Little-known fact: higher SPFs do not always translate to more protection.
+There is only a 1% difference in protection from SPF 30 to SPF 40 to SPF 50 and beyond that, the protection increases are negligible.

 “Sunscreens with higher SPF values have higher concentrations of chemicals that can disrupt hormones, trigger allergic reactions or damage skin.
 They may also contain SPF boosters that simply mask the signs of damage caused by ultraviolet (UV) rays, rather than protect you from it.” – Environmental Working Group